Thank you for reading our post, please rate this article at the end.

 Comfort is one of the key elements of the best camping mats.
 Getting a bad night’s sleep instantly ruins your trip.

-I believe a comfortable sleeping pad for camping should keep you from bottoming out with your body, especially your hips.
+A comfortable sleeping pad for camping should keep you from bottoming out with your body, especially your hips.
 It should keep your body off the ground.

 Weight